Understanding the VA Mortgage

-The minimum credit score our direct lender will be able to provide you an VA loan is currently 580.
+The minimum credit score most of the direct lenders we refer to will be able to provide you an VA loan is currently 600.
 If you have had some credit issues in the past, many times your Certified VA Loan Officer can help you remedy some of these and get your score high enough to allow you to use a VA Loan to purchase your new home.

 VA borrowers must have a good 12 month rental or mortgage history to qualify.
 Remember, you’re buying a house.
 The lender and VA are primarily concerned with how you pay your housing expense!
 If you currently rent from a property management company the lender will simply have to get a Verification of Rent (VOR) from the property management company.
 However, if you rent from an individual, you are most likely going to be REQUIRED to produce the last twelve months of cancelled checks to prove you paid your rent on time.
 On occasion, there can be exceptions for this requirement.
 You will need to discuss this with your Certified VA Loan Officer.